skade/yakshav.es/_sources/rust-2019-rethinking-the-team-structure.md

 What I believe has worked really well for the project up until now.
 It's a process that's easy to agree on and quick to implement.
 Also, there's a fundamental agreement of trust between groups.
 Rust core has done a good job and fostering that.

 I don't think it's going to carry us to the next level.
-It believe constrains us with regards to bandwidth _and_ participation.
-A couple of ideas arouund that subject:
+It constrains us with regards to bandwidth _and_ participation.
+A couple of ideas around that subject:

 ## Single leaders